Semantic Labeling for Third-Party Cybersecurity Risk Assessment: A Semi-Supervised Approach to Intent-Aware Question Retrieval: Evaluation

 \subsection{Threats to Validity}

 Our evaluation focuses on cybersecurity compliance questionnaires used in TPRA workflows.
-While these datasets reflect real industrial use, results may differ for other assessment or governance scenarios with distinct terminology, granularity, or structure.
-Evaluating SSSL on additional industrial domains is left for future work.
+Although representative of real industrial practice, results may differ in other governance or assessment domains with distinct terminology, granularity, or structure.
+Evaluating SSSL across additional industrial settings is therefore left for future work.

-Our experiments rely on a single LLM for both semantic label discovery and LLM-based evaluation.
-Different LLMs may vary in labeling behavior and judgment criteria.
-A broader evaluation using multiple LLMs, both as annotators and as judges, would provide a more comprehensive assessment of robustness.

-Finally, the kNN propagation results are influenced by the degree of overlap between the source and target questionnaires.
-In this paper, we evaluate kNN in a cross-standard transfer setting where the underlying control taxonomies only partially overlap, which can reduce both correctness and label diversity.
-An important next step is to test kNN under (i) \emph{same-distribution} conditions, where new questions are sampled from the same questionnaire/standard as the labeled set, and (ii) \emph{incremental real-world} conditions, where newly authored questions are added over time to an existing, partially overlapping questionnaire.
-These additional evaluations would clarify how much of the observed kNN degradation is due to cross-standard mismatch versus the intrinsic limitations of nearest-neighbor label propagation in sparse semantic spaces.
+We also rely on a single LLM for both semantic label discovery and LLM-based evaluation, and on a single embedding model for question representation.
+As a result, the observed performance may depend in part on the specific language and embedding models used, including the embedding dimensionality, which can affect clustering quality, nearest-neighbor propagation, and retrieval behavior.
+Future work should therefore include both multi-LLM evaluation and experiments with different embedding models and embedding dimensions to better assess robustness.